anushac14/recipes-and-ratings-analysis/README.md

 1. I started with two separate datasets, RAW_recipes.csv, which contains recipe information from food.com, and RAW_interactions.csv, which contains user ratings and reviews for these recipes.
 I merged these datasets using a left join on the recipe_id column to combine the relevant information.
 2. After the dataset has been merged, I filled all the ratings values that had a rating of zero to np.nan, since a zero indicates that the user did not provide any rating (since the lowest rating is typically 1 star) so we would not want the zero's to affect our analysis
 3. Then, I found the average rating for each recipe and included a new column to store these averages.
 4. The nutrition column contained a string with multiple nutritional values.
 I split this string into individual columns for each nutritional value (such as calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates).
-I was able to use these columns for my baseline and final models.
+By extracting this information, I was able to use these nutrient columns to train my baseline and final models.
-5. Finally, I processed the tags column by exploding the list so that each tag has its own row, allowing for one tag per row per recipe.
-This allowed me to use these tags to observe different nutritional information for each tag type.

 Here is the first few rows of resulting cleaned dataframe: